-Annual Performance Report Methodology 2021-22
+Annual Performance Report Methodology 2024-25

 Contents

 - 3 Introduction

-- 5 Cost movements from 2020-21
+- 5 Movements from 2023-24

-- Allocation process
+- 7 Allocation process

-- Allocation methods
+- 9 Allocation methods

-- Retail services
+- 15 Retail services

-- Fixed assets
+- 16 Fixed assets

-- Revenue reporting
+- 20 Revenue reporting

-Introduction This document sets out the methodology adopted by Southern Water Services for the production of the operating cost, revenue and fixed asset disclosure within the Annual Performance Report (APR), as required under RAG 3.13.
+Introduction This document sets out the methodology adopted by Southern Water Services for the production of the operating cost, revenue and fixed asset disclosure within the Annual Performance Report (APR), as required under RAG 3.15.
 Background to the business Southern Water is proud to supply drinking water to 2.6 million people and safely recycle the wastewater of more than 4.7 million people in Sussex, Kent, Hampshire and the Isle of Wight.
-The organisational structure of the company for 2021-22 is shown in the diagram below:
+The company is broadly structured as per the diagram below.